 Late Arrival Policies

 “Looking forward to your appointment!
-We appreciate your on time arrival.
+We appreciate your on-time arrival.
 Due to limited scheduling availability, arriving late reduces your session time.
-Arriving more than 15 minutes late will constitute a no-show and your session fee will be forfeited.”
+Arriving more than 15 minutes late will constitute a no-show and your session fee will be forfeited. [drop in your late arrival or no-show policy]”

 Deadline/Delivery Timeline Reminders

 “I enjoyed our meeting today!
-Please remember to fill out the client questionnaire by Friday so we can stay on track for our delivery deadline.”
+Please remember to fill out the client questionnaire by Friday [drop in your client’s homework and deadlines] so we can stay on track for our delivery deadline of [deadline].

 “A quick reminder about image use — the images are yours to use personally, including on social networking profiles.
 If you plan to use the images commercially–for example, for ads including social media ads, on a business website, or otherwise for publication–please contact me for a quote for commercial use rights.